Report

 Maulana Malik Ibrahim and Salma Nadiyah

-Universitas Diponegoro, ID, and Blood Bank Technology, Politeknik Bina Trada Semarang
+Universitas Diponegoro, and Blood Bank Technology, Politeknik Bina Trada Semarang, Indonesia

 Framing Death: Power Relations behind the Hypertension Narratives in Indonesian Media, 1970-1980